sara-sabr/ITStrategy/_pages/en/strategy-target-solution-delivery-model.md

 }
 </style>

-***This is a DRAFT strategy.***

 <div class="alert alert-warning">
   Confused what the Strategy means? <a href="target-solution-delivery-model-strategy-explained.html">Read about the problem statements</a> it intends to solve.
 </div>
 <div class="alert alert-warning">
-  This is a <strong>DRAFT</strong> strategy. <a href="target-solution-delivery-model-strategy-areas-of-concerns.html">Concerns have been raised</a> as part of the peer review process with concerned stakeholders and are being looked at.
+  <strong>This is a DRAFT strategy</strong>. <a href="target-solution-delivery-model-strategy-areas-of-concerns.html">Concerns have been raised</a> by stakeholders as part of the peer review process and are being looked at.
 </div>

 _Note 1: Its authoritative source and latest version of this Strategy is on [ESDC's internal network](https://dialogue/grp/BU6810070/SitePages/strategyAlternateDeliveryModel.aspx)_